 The department also offers a curriculum leading to an AB degree.
 The primary differences between the A.B. and B.S.E. programs are in the general requirements for the degree programs, and the nature and extent of independent study.

 Integrated Science Sequence

 The pervasive nature of modern computing has introduced many interactions between computer science and other disciplines.
 Basic preparation in computer science is valuable for a broad variety of careers because of the central role played by the computer in society.
 Professionals who understand computers are far more effective in their work.
 In the past, a large amount of technical preparation was required before interesting applications could be considered; today's undergraduates are able to use computers to study important problems in other disciplines.

-Some possible areas for interdisciplinary study are: mathematics, music, art, economics, molecular biology, cognitive studies, and linguistics, and any of the departments and programs within the School of Engineering and Applied Science.
+Some possible areas for interdisciplinary study are: mathematics, music, art, economics, molecular biology, neurosciences, and linguistics, and any of the departments and programs within the School of Engineering and Applied Science.

 Many Princeton undergraduates view their four years at Princeton as an opportunity to gain an education before immersing themselves in rigorous training for careers in law, business, or medicine.
 Computer science students are no exception.
 Through the choice of electives, students may create a specialized interdisciplinary program or a broad program with computer science as the core of pre-professional study.
 The former requires consultation with advisers in the related disciplines to determine what constitutes a reasonable cognate specialization, and the latter is constrained by the requirement of a coherent program of concentration.